ewanescano/G2-CSARCH2-Case-Study1/README.md

 ## 6. Conclusion & Learnings
 Reflections on:
 - Price differences (international vs. Manila vendors)
+  - We appreciated how local pricing and availability can significantly influence builds like ours, which forces us to compromise and settle with the available parts locally compared to international pricing.
 - Challenges in finding stock or cheaper equivalents
 - What the group learned about PC components and system design
+  - **Practical knowledge on surface level computer architevture**: How factors such as CPU, Chipsets, RAM types affect compatibility between computer parts
+  - **Balance budget vs. Performance**: focusing on certain drivers of the build whilst cutting cost on secondary parts to prioritize the main function of this PC build (entry-level gaming build)
+  - **Trade-offs are inevitable**: In our case, some trade-offs were necessary to stay within the budget, such as skipping secondary storage, and using included fans to help free the budget for the CPU and GPU.

 ---
 ## 7. Video pitch